MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/insights-for-reading-progress.md

 - Inappropriate words are filtered out from the **Correlated words** recommendation lists.
 This is done through a combination of data science techniques and blocking of known problematic words.
 However, this process isn't error proof.
 Educators should review the recommendations.

-## What are the limitations of Insights for Reading Progress?
+## What are the limitations of Insights' word recommendations?

-- Insights for Reading Progress currently supports English words only.
+- Word recommendations for Reading Progress currently supports English words only.

 - Correlated words are only presented in classes with at least five students who have submitted Reading Progress assignments.